deckhouse/deckhouse/modules/030-cloud-provider-gcp/docs/USAGE.md

 * Allow VMs on a different subnet to connect to cluster nodes;
 * Allow connecting to the ports of the static node so that the application can work;
-* Restrict access to external resources or other VMs in the cloud for security reasons;
+* Restrict access to external resources or other VMs in the cloud for security reasons.

 For all this, additional network tags should be used.